Upsetters 14 Dub Blackboard Jungle

-Black Board Jungle, often called Blackboard Jungle Dub, is a studio album by The Upsetters.
+Black Board Jungle, often called Blackboard Jungle Dub, is a studio album by the Upsetters.
 The album, originally released in 1973 under artist name "Upsetters 14 Dub", was pressed in only 300 copies and issued only in Jamaica.

 According to Pauline Morrison, this was the first ever dub album that came out, although there is a lot of speculation on the subject.
 Nevertheless, this was the first stereo dub album, as well as the first to include reverb.
 Later pressings released as Blackboard Jungle Dub have a different track listing.
-The album was re-issued as a 3x 10" colored vinyl box set as part of Record Store Day in April, 2012.
+The album was re-issued as a 3x 10-inch colored vinyl box set as part of Record Store Day in April 2012.